2024 Service Rates/Summary of Polices

 We are "Out-of-Network" Providers, which means that your therapy can truly be tailored to your own individual needs and not dictated or limited by insurance companies.
 This allows for the freedom to meet at your convenience, from the comfort of your own home or private space.
-Our Care Coordinator can assist you with learning what your Out-of-Network benefits with your insurance company and will need to call them to ask what falls under your plan.
+You may have Out-of-Network benefits with your insurance company and will need to call them to ask what falls under your plan.
 This means that you will be responsible for payment at time of service and Wilcox Wellness will provide you, free of charge, with the documentation needed for you to submit to your insurance for potential reimbursement, based off of your plan.
 Using "Out-of-Network" benefits means that some of your information must be shared with your insurance company in order for them to reimburse you.
 For instance, a diagnosis will be required to be on file and the insurance company may choose to audit your records.

 You may choose to pay privately for your therapy sessions, which means that your information will be completely confidential and you do not have to involve any insurance company.
 Your therapist will provide you with a "Good Faith Estimate" further reiterating their rates and an estimated cumulative cost of therapy.

 Cancellation/Missed Appointment Policy

 Our scheduled time together is sacred and reserved especially for you.
 Please provide at least 48 hours notice if you need to cancel or reschedule an appointment.
 You will be responsible for the cancellation fee of the full standard rate of the session if you “no-show” or cancellation is less than 48 hours.
 Half and Full Day EMDR Intensive sessions require at least a week's notice for cancellation or rescheduling.
 The only exceptions that will be made to the missed appointment policy is that in the event of a legitimate emergency such as the unfortunate event of an accident, injury, or hospitalization.

 Your Rights and Protections Against Surprise Medical Bills